MarriageSolution.in: Reliable Legal Partner

 BNS Section 65 imposes harsh punishments for rape, particularly when the victim is a minor, ensuring justice and protection.

-BNS 65 bailable or not ?
+65 BNS bailable or non bailable

 BNS Section 65 is non-bailable, meaning that the accused cannot be granted bail easily and will generally remain in custody until the trial is over.